OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/ProgressReports/Logilab.md

 ## Main upcoming tasks and deliverables

-- T4.8 Make the current 3D mesh visualizer work in Jupyter notebooks and extend its toolset to CFD/ electromagnetics
+- T4.8 Make the current 3D mesh visualizer work in Jupyter notebooks, extend its toolset (e.g. vector data representation), apply to CFD/ electromagnetics

 - T4.6 Have SAGE active Jupyter-based documentation improved and integrated into SAGE code base; contribute to Thebe.js